HieuVuong001/Database_Project/README.md

 where PATH_TO_FILE is the path to `create_database.sql`

-To see how to use the main script:
+To use the application:

 ```
-python3 main.py --help
+python3 main.py
 ```